-- The sponsor of the activity or the source of funding - The award or other identifying number - The title of the award or activity.
-If the title of the award or activity is not descriptive, add a brief description of the research being performed that would identify any overlaps or synergies with the proposed research - The total cost or value of the award or activity, including direct and indirect costs and cost share.
-For pending proposals, provide the total amount of requested funding - The award period (start date end date) - The person-months of effort per year being dedicated to the award or activity
+- The sponsor of the activity or the source of funding; - The award or other identifying number; - The title of the award or activity.
+If the title of the award or activity is not descriptive, add a brief description of the research being performed that would identify any overlaps or synergies with the proposed research; - The total cost or value of the award or activity, including direct and indirect costs and cost share.
+For pending proposals, provide the total amount of requested funding; - The award period (start date through end date); and - The person-months of effort per year dedicated to the award or activity.

-If required to identify overlap, duplication of effort, or synergistic efforts, append a description of the other award or activity to the current and pending support.
+To identify overlap, duplication of effort, or synergistic efforts, append a description of the other award or activity to the current and pending support.

 Details of any obligations, contractual or otherwise, to any program, entity, or organization sponsored by a foreign government must be provided on request to either the applicant institution or DOE.
+Supporting documents of any identified source of support must be provided to DOE on request, including certified translations of any document.

-Pls and senior/key personnel must provide a separate disclosure statement listing the required information above regarding current and pending support.
+PIs and senior/key personnel must provide a separate disclosure statement listing the required information above regarding current and pending support.
+Questions about this FOA?
+BENEFIT24@ee.doe.gov.

 Each individual must sign and date their respective disclosure statement and include the following certification statement:

-I, [Full Name and Title], certify to the best of my knowledge and belief that the information contained in this Current and Pending Support Disclosure Statement is true, complete and accurate.
-I understand that any false, fictitious, or fraudulent information, misrepresentations, half-truths, or omissions of any material fact, may subject me to criminal, civil or administrative penalties for fraud, false statements, false claims or otherwise.
-(18 U.S.C. §§ 1001 and 287, and 31 U.S.C.
-3729-3730 and 3801-3812).
+I, [Full Name and Title], certify to the best of my knowledge and belief that the information contained in this Current and Pending Support Disclosure Statement is true, complete, and accurate.
+I understand that any false, fictitious, or fraudulent information, misrepresentations, half-truths, or omissions of any material fact, may subject me to criminal, civil, or administrative penalties for fraud, false statements, false claims, or otherwise.
+(18 U.S.C. §§ 1001 and 287, and 31 U.S.C. §§ 3729-3733 and 3801-3812).
 I further understand and agree that (1) the statements and representations made herein are material to DOE's funding decision, and (2) I have a responsibility to update the disclosures during the period of performance of the award should circumstances change which impact the responses provided above.